21 January, 2007

 • milk and homemade pie by "Chris the Swiss" (husband of larb-chef Lisa Lee)

-• a 1971 concert recording of "Fat Old Sun" by the Pink Floyd
+• a 1971 concert bootleg recording of "Fat Old Sun" by the Pink Floyd

 Sunday 21-January:

-Arose ~5am (jet-lag, rooster) to Jupiter and as-yet-unseen Mars in the mostly-clear 73F (23C) pre-dawn skies.
+Arose ~5am (from jet-lag, and a rooster) to the sight of Jupiter and as-yet-unseen Mars in the mostly-clear 73F (23C) pre-dawn skies.
 A respectable air of self-reliance hovers in this environment of mostly German and Japanese students.
-The 2-day-old Moon, Venus and Mercury appeared together around 7pm in the West, and thanks to my equatorial vantage point (Phuket is 9N latitude) the ecliptic (and hence this trio) was aligned nearly vertically.
+The two-day-old Moon, Venus and Mercury appeared together around 7pm in the West, and thanks to my equatorial vantage point (Phuket is 9N latitude) the ecliptic (and hence the above trio) was aligned nearly vertically.

 I decided against upgrading my $10/night non-AC shared-bathroom twin to a $30/night king in an-AC house, as I fear the privacy, TV and artificially cold air might spoil me.
-I'm now digesting logistics (equipment/pool/laundry) and stalking the rare and wily AC-powered classroom so I can study without heat stroke.
+I'm now digesting logistics (equipment/pool/laundry) and stalking an AC-powered classroom so I can study without heat stroke.

 Met a helpful, recently-minted instructor "Guy" from England who's been working at DiveAsia for six months.